STATE DEPARTMENT OF EDUCATION

 The Interagency State Plan for Transitioning Students with Disabilities is developed and implemented by the Division (Chapter 435, Acts of 1995).
 To coordinate postgraduate services to students with disabilities, Division staff work with other Department divisions, as well as the Department of Commerce; the Department of Disabilities; and the Maryland Department of Health (Code Education Article, sec.
 21-305).

-Under the Division are Disability Determination Services, and three offices: Blindness and Vision Services; Business Support Services; and Field Services.
-The Division is assisted by the Maryland State Rehabilitation Council.
+Under the Division are Disability Determination Services and two programs: Business Relations, and Client Assistance.
+The Division also oversees three offices: Administration and Financial Support Services; Blindness and Vision Services; and Field Services.
+It is assisted by the Maryland State Rehabilitation Council.

 DISABILITY DETERMINATION SERVICES